 4. Invest in Instant Messaging tools

 It’s also important that you use technology that will enhance your efforts to create a strong culture of communication.
-A good workplace culture encourages healthy interactions, communication and collaboration among employees.
+Great company culture encourages healthy interactions, communication and collaboration among employees.

 Instant Messaging (IM) makes information sharing easy and enables timely and productive conversations.
-As per a recent report from Software Advice, 66% of respondents said IM use led to quick resolution of simple questions.
+In fact, 66% of respondents said IM use led to quick resolution of simple questions.

 With remote work on the rise, IM is an especially useful way to engage remote employees, boost collaboration and build stronger relationships.
 Today, tools like Slack are incredibly valuable because they allow people the opportunity to check in with each other quickly and instantaneously.

 5. Create an informative and effective company email newsletter

 IM is great for convenience and easy collaboration.
 At the same time, it is not ideal for making company announcements, enabling regular, consistent communication, and recording important conversations.